 - Click Apply.

-Step 3 - Style the block (optional)
+Step 4 - Style the block

 You can change the OpenTable Block's appearance in the Style Editor.
 To find the block's style tweaks, open the Style Editor while page with an OpenTable Block.

 - Use the Open Table Background Color tweak to change the background color.
+The text will become lighter and darker automatically to maintain contrast with the background color.

 Depending on your template and style tweaks, the OpenTable Block will look like the example below.